Presentation and Status in Health Basket

 Effect of Other Drugs on EPIDIOLEX:

-Coadministration with a strong CYP3A4 and CYP2C19 inducer (rifampin 600 mg once daily) decreased cannabidiol and 7-OH-CBD plasma concentrations by approximately 32% and 63%.
+Strong CYP3A4 or CYP2C19 Inducers: Coadministration with a strong CYP3A4 and CYP2C19 inducer (rifampin 600 mg once daily) decreased cannabidiol and 7-OH-CBD plasma concentrations by approximately 32% and 63%.
 The impact of such changes on efficacy of this medicinal product are not known.
 Consider an increase in this drug dosage (based on clinical response and tolerability) up to 2-fold, when coadministered with a strong CYP3A4 and/or CYP2C19 inducer.

 Effect of EPIDIOLEX on Other Drugs:

-N-desmethylclobazam, the active metabolite of clobazam (a substrate of CYP2C19), with no effect on clobazam levels.
-The increase in N-desmethylclobazam may increase the risk of clobazam-related adverse reactions.
-Consider a reduction in dosage of clobazam if adverse reactions known to occur with clobazam are experienced when coadministered with this drug.
+Clobazam: Concomitant use increases plasma concentrations of N-desmethylclobazam, the active metabolite of clobazam which may increase the risk of clobazamrelated adverse reactions.
+Consider a reduction in dosage of clobazam if adverse reactions known to occur.

-Coadministration of this drug with orally administered everolimus, a P-gp and CYP3A4 substrate, results in an approximately 2.5-fold increase in mean Cmax and AUC of everolimus.
-When initiating this drug in patients taking everolimus, monitor therapeutic drug levels of everolimus and adjust the dosage accordingly.
-When initiating everolimus in patients taking a stable dosage of this drug, a lower starting dose of everolimus is recommended, with therapeutic drug monitoring.
+Orally Administered P-gp Substrates: Concomitant use with orally administered everolimus results in an approximately 2.5-fold increase in plasma exposures of everolimus.
+When initiating This medical product in patients taking everolimus, monitor therapeutic drug levels of everolimus and adjust the dosage accordingly.
+In patients on a stable dosage of this medical product, it is recommended to initiate everolimus at a lower starting dosage and titrate the dose based on therapeutic drug monitoring.
+Increases in exposure of other orally administered P-gp substrates (e.g., sirolimus, tacrolimus, digoxin) may be observed.
+Consider therapeutic drug monitoring and dosage reduction of other P-gp substrates.

-Concomitant use with other CNS depressants (including alcohol) may increase the risk of sedation and somnolence.
+CNS Depressants and Alcohol: Concomitant use with other CNS depressants (including alcohol) may increase the risk of sedation and somnolence

 Pregnancy and Lactation